oit-ipbl/robots/robot_facial_expression/robot_facial_expression.md

 ```

 - 640x480 `png` image can be used for this.
 However, other image format may be acceptable.
 Please try.
+- See [Direct access directory and files inside the ROS container](https://github.com/oit-ipbl/portal/blob/main/setup/dockerros.md#direct-access-directory-and-files-inside-the-ros-container) to edit the images from Windows.

 ## Challenge (Face2: difficult)